 With new computer viruses created each day – an estimated one million, in fact – it’s vital to regularly install the latest updates to your anti-virus software.

-Doing this ensures its signature files (a list of the latest viruses and their known behaviours) are constantly up-to-date.
+Doing this ensures its signature files (a list of the latest viruses and their known behaviors) are constantly up-to-date.
 With the speed at which new malware is produced, this is crucial to maintain protection.
 Users can also configure their anti-virus program to automatically check for new updates as they emerge.

 Updating your software can also maintain your scan engine performance.
 The anti-virus scan engine is responsible for performing the program’s primary functions – these including cleaning, quarantining, and deleting any threats it identifies.
 Ensuring the necessary updates are installed on your scan engine can fix any bugs, help it scan at a faster rate, and reduce any false detections.